uhryniuk/tally/README.md

 new-counter  10     5     {}        *
 ```

-Templating and referncing counters between them is supported too.
+Templating and referencing counters between each other is supported.

 ```bash